violetwei/ConUHacks-IV-2019/README.md

 ## Tasks

-Generally speaking, take new messages and update the React state.
+Generally speaking, take new messages and update the React state.(Take chat data and render it for the user)

 Most of the code involves hooking up Chatkit events and their associated data to React UI components.